dart-lang/sdk/runtime/vm/service/service.md

 If _disableBreakpoints_ is provided and set to true, any breakpoints hit as a result of this invocation are ignored, including pauses resulting from a call to `debugger()` from `dart:developer`.
 Defaults to false if not provided.

+If _idZoneId_ is provided, temporary IDs for _@Instances_ and _Instances_ in the RPC response will be allocated in the specified ID zone.
+If _idZoneId_ is omitted, ID allocations will be performed in the default ID zone for the isolate.
+See [IDs and Names](#ids-and-names) for more information about ID zones.

 If _targetId_ or any element of _argumentIds_ is a temporary id which has expired, then the _Expired_ [Sentinel](#sentinel) is returned.